 |Accreditations||General Medical Council (GMC)|

-Thereafter, your course is divided into three distinct phases.
-During phase 1 (Years 1 and 2) You will learn the core science and clinical practice.
-Phase 2 (years 3 and 4) you learn to care by integrated contemporary clinical experience, whilst during phase 3 you will be learning from and at work, consolidating your preparation for practice.
+Your course is divided into three distinct phases.
+During Phase 1 (Years 1 and 2) you will learn the core science and clinical practice.
+In Phase 2 (Years 3 and 4) you learn to care through integrated clinical experience.
+During Phase 3 (your final year) you will be learning from and at work, consolidating your preparation for practice.

-The undergraduate course at Cardiff University is a Non Modular Course and therefore it is impossible to compartmentalise learning.
-The idea of C21 is to build and gain new knowledge and ideas by expanding and developing on what you already know.
-A “spiral curriculum” gives you opportunities to revisit aspects of learning thus deepening understanding.
+The undergraduate medicine course at Cardiff University is a Non-Modular Course so is impossible to compartmentalise your learning.
+The idea of C21 is to build and gain new knowledge and ideas by expanding and developing what you already know.
+A spiral curriculum means you revisit aspects of learning, deepening your understanding.

-The primary mode of delivery in year one and two will be via case based learning, where you are supported in small groups by a trained facilitator.
+The primary mode of delivery in Year 1 and 2 will be via Case Based Learning, where you are supported in small groups by a trained facilitator.
 You will learn basic and clinical science via the theme of the ‘Chronological Life Course’.
 Each unit of study will consist of a series of patient cases, typically lasting about two weeks.

-In years three and four you will apply and build upon earlier learning through increased clinical time in hospitals and GP surgeries throughout Wales.
-Learning will be centred around the patient experience as you follow patients along the care pathway from community settings into hospital care and back into the community on placements.
-Clinical placement learning will be complemented with further periods of instruction back in Cardiff, where you will revisit core scientific principles and build upon these, but with an increased emphasis on the patho-physiology, diagnostic methods, management and treatment of common diseases.
+In your Years 3 and 4 you will apply and build upon earlier learning through increased clinical time in hospitals and GP surgeries throughout Wales.
+Your learning will be centred around the patient experience as you follow patients along the care pathway, from community settings into hospital care and back into the community on placements.
+Clinical placement learning will be complemented with time in Cardiff, where you will revisit core scientific principles and build upon these, but with an increased emphasis on the patho-physiology, diagnostic methods, management and treatment of common diseases.

-By year five you will be ready to take a more active role within clinical teams.
-The emphasis is on consolidating knowledge and skills to prepare you for work as a doctor in the NHS, ensuring a smooth transition from student to Foundation Doctor.
+By your Year 5 you will be ready to take a more active role within clinical teams.
+The emphasis is on consolidating knowledge and skills to prepare you for work as a doctor in the NHS, ensuring your smooth transition from student to Foundation Doctor.

 SSCs complement core MBBCh teaching, allowing you to study areas of particular interest, introducing research skills and encouraging analytical and critical thought from your first year.
 You are encouraged to develop skills and knowledge in a variety of medical and scientific specialties, including those outside the realm of traditional medicine.
-In the final year you will have an opportunity to go on an ‘elective’ and visit medical settings anywhere in the UK or internationally.
-These ‘options’ enable you to pursue an aspect of medicine of particular interest to you.
+In your final year, you will have an opportunity to go on an elective and visit medical settings almost anywhere in the UK or internationally.
+These options enable you to pursue an aspect of medicine of particular interest to you.

-Between years 3 and 4 and 4 and 5 Cardiff University offers a number of intercalated degree opportunities in health related disciplines such as pharmacology, public health and epidemiology, neurosciences, genetics and psychological medicine.
+Between Years 3 and 4, and 4 and 5, Cardiff University offers a number of intercalated degree opportunities in health-related disciplines such as Anatomy, Biochemistry, Cellular and Molecular Pathology, Clinical Epidemiology, Emergency, Pre-hospital and Intercalated Care (EPIC), Medical Education, Neuroscience, Pharmacology, Physiotherapy and Psychology & Medicine.
 There are also agreements with other Higher Education Institutes within Wales for medical students to gain a bachelor degree in one year, in subjects such as sports science.
-This intercalated degree provides students with interest in a research or academic career to pursue an area of medicine in depth and further develop their research skills.
+This intercalated degree provides students with interest in a research or academic career the chance to pursue an area of medicine in depth and further develop your research skills.

 The preliminary year is co-ordinated by the School of Biosciences at Cardiff University.
 During this preliminary year you study twelve modules alongside students from other science disciplines.
 The combination of modules depends on your prior qualifications, but usually includes biological and chemical sciences, mathematics and optional modules such as psychology and languages.

 The programme initially focuses on building a platform for integrated clinical sciences.
-During the first semester of year one you are introduced to the core knowledge, skills and behaviour expected of a doctor.
+During the first semester of Year 1 you are introduced to the core knowledge, skills and behaviour expected of a doctor.